geoffrey-diederichs/ROP_Emporium/02_split/README.md

 }
 ```

+In the description of the challenge, we're told there is a "/bin/cat flag.txt" string in the binary.

-We need to exploit the buffer overflow in pwnme() to run usefulFunction().
+We need to exploit the buffer overflow in pwnme(), to run the system call in usefulFunction() with the "/bin/cat flag.txt" string as parameter.

 # Dynamic analysis